-However, despite the intense shift, for many businesses there’s still a very definite place for TV and radio advertising.
-Choosing between the two will however depend on a business’ budget, target market and the method in which the business wants to present its products and services.
+However, despite the intense shift there’s still a very definite place for TV and radio advertising.
+Choosing between the two will depend on your budget, target market and how you want to present your products and services.

-Furthermore, listeners don’t just change radio stations when adverts come on in the same way that TV viewers do, and there’s often an emotional connection to the station too.
-Indeed, according to the UK Radio Advertising Bureau, Local radio stations are an important part of the community and businesses that advertise on air can benefit from that emotive connection – it increases validity and as a result, trust.
+Radio is still an extremely popular advertising medium, particularly among small, local businesses.
+It can reach the right people in the right numbers at the right time.
+There’s often an emotional connection to the station.
+According to the UK Radio Advertising Bureau, local radio stations are an important part of the community.
+Businesses that advertise on air can benefit from that emotive connection.
+It increases validity and, as a result, trust.

-Despite it being considered mass media, TV advertising can in fact be very targeted in its approach.
+Despite being considered mass media, TV advertising can in fact be very targeted in its approach.
 Production companies will have all manner of information on how businesses can best reach their intended demographic.
-In its simplest form, toy manufacturers would be best to advertise during Saturday morning cartoons, for example, and a food product company would probably get the best return on investment by advertising on a food channel.
+In its simplest form, toy manufacturers would be best to advertise during Saturday morning cartoons, and a food product company would probably get the best return on investment by advertising on a food channel.

 For many companies, however, the costs involved in TV advertising is a major drawback.
 Production alone can run into the hundreds of thousands and the air time often isn’t much cheaper.
 As an extreme example, a 30-second advert during the Super Bowl half-time interval in 2015 cost a staggering $4.5 million ($150,000 per second).
 This cost, although out of reach for the majority of businesses, demonstrates the potential return TV advertising can offer.